rstgroup/json-api-php/README.md

 * collection name
 * href

-First two of them are used by `Writer` for naming conventions specified in the standard documentation, last one is used to for preparing full link to concrete resource. `Name` stands for name of single document. `Collection name` stands for plural name of documents, while `href` should contain template url for single document.
+First two of them are used by `Writer` for naming conventions specified in the standard documentation, last one is used to for preparing full link to concrete resource. `Name` stands for name of single entity. `Collection name` stands for plural name of resource entities, while `href` should contain template url for single resource entity.

 Ok, now we know what kind of resources we have, what are their names, collection names, and links.
 You may have noticed that links are set as templates with placeholders, e.g. `{authors.id}`.
 A properly prepared placeholders are used by `Writer` to determine what value should be replaced with it (and for few other things too).
 It will be helpful with more complex links, for example `/authors/{authors.id}/posts/{posts.id}`.